Are you looking for ways to use PLT activities during the COVID-19 pandemic? See this document: Using PLT During

 early childhood education programs.
 Workshop participants also receive a music and movement CD along with the guide upon completion of an early childhood workshop.

-Available to secondary educators are five secondary modules found in Project Learning Tree’s Exploring Environmental Issues series that include: Focus on Risk, Focus on Forests, Forests of the World Places we Live, and Southeastern Forests and Climate Change.
+Available to secondary educators are six secondary modules found in Project Learning Tree’s Exploring Environmental Issues series that include: Focus on Risk, Focus on Forests, Forests of the World Places we Live, and Southeastern Forests and Climate Change.

-Workshops can be scheduled at your facility or if you are an individual looking for a workshop you can check the Project Learning Tree Professional Development calendar.
-All workshops can be customized for your needs and cost approximately $25.00 per person.
+Workshops can be scheduled at your facility, or if you are an individual looking for a workshop you can check the LEAF's Professional Development calendar.
+All workshops can be customized for your needs and cost approximately $35.00 per person.
 Early Childhood workshops run 2-3 hours in length and qualify for Registry credit.
-Workshops at the K-8 level run approximately 6 hours in length.
-Secondary worskhops are 2 hours per module and can be compbined with another secondary module or K-8 workshop.
+Workshops at the K-8 level run 3-6 hours in length.
+Secondary worskhops are 2-3 hours and can be combined with multiple secondary modules or with a K-8 workshop.
+Most curriculum units are also available through online workshops.
+Look at the PLT section of our Professional Development calendar for more information.

 more about Project Learning Tree in Wisconsin, visit our EE in Wisconsin page.
 You can also read more about the national program at www.plt.org.
-Or contact Nicole Filizetti, Wisconsin-PLT coordinator, at email@example.com or 715-346-2014 with questions on
+Or contact Nicole Filizetti, Wisconsin PLT coordinator, at firstname.lastname@example.org with questions on

 how to request a professional development workshop in your area.